lludwig/utm-tracker/README.md

+# UTM Tracker Wordpress Plugin

 ## What does it do?
-It adds UTM parameters, GCLID and other information to a website cookie and to any lead generation form.
+It adds UTM parameters, GCLID and other information and stores via website cookie for 30 days.
+It can then be inserted into any lead generation form.
 It adds this extra information as hidden fields on a form.

 This is a fork of script utm_form https://github.com/medius/utm_form, made into a Wordpress Plugin and modifed to add GCLID, adpos, net and match variables.